|Survey name||Business Insights and Conditions Survey|

 Weighting by ratio estimation with employment as the auxiliary variable

-We first derive counts of employment from the percentage questions asked on the survey (such as on percentage of staff furloughed) and multiply these percentages by the registered employment figure recorded in the IDBR at the time of the sample selection.
+We first derive counts of employment from the percentage questions asked on the survey (such as the workforce proportions question) and multiply these percentages by the registered employment figure recorded in the Inter-Departmental Business Register (IDBR) at the time of the sample selection.
 In effect, the percentages reported by businesses with larger employment sizes are given greater emphasis in the results.
 These counts are then weighted using standard ratio estimation with IDBR employment as the auxiliary variable.
 By using employment as the auxiliary variable, ratio estimation corrects for any imbalances in the selected sample that arise through random chance or non-response.

-Imputation is only applied to the larger businesses (those with more than 250 employees) as all these businesses in this population are sampled, and the use of imputation based on their response characteristics from earlier waves where available is more precise than using weighting to compensate for non-response.
+Imputation is only applied to larger businesses (those with 250 or more employees) as all these businesses in this population are sampled, and the use of imputation based on their response characteristics from earlier waves, where available, is more precise than using weighting to compensate for non-response.

 Unweighted regional estimates

-Unweighted regional BICS estimates are produced by taking the survey return from each reporting unit and then applying this to the reporting unit's local sites.
-If a business has a site or several sites (also known as local units) within a country, using information from the Inter-Departmental Business Register (IDBR), then this business is defined to have presence there.
+Unweighted regional Business Insights and Conditions Survey (BICS) estimates are produced by taking the survey return from each reporting unit and then applying this to the reporting unit's local sites.
+If a business has a site or several sites (also known as local units) within a country, then this business is defined as having a presence there.
 The business is then allocated once within each region (regardless of the number of sites) and the information provided by the reporting unit as a whole is copied and used within each country.

 How we quality assure and validate the data

-There are quality assurance processes from the drawing of the sample and development of the questionnaire to publication of the data and estimates.
+There are quality-assurance processes in place from the drawing of the sample and development of the questionnaire to publication of the data and estimates.

 These processes include:

-the accuracy of businesses in the sample is validated
+validating the accuracy of businesses in the sample

-post collection, a series of checks are conducted on the data to identify inconsistencies and invalid responses
+conducting a series of checks on the data after collection to identify inconsistencies and invalid responses

-estimates checked at multiple stages between analysis and final reference tables and publication
+checking estimates at multiple stages between analysis and final reference tables and publication

-curiosity events are conducted to investigate and validate movements
+conducting curiosity events to investigate and validate movements

 the application of statistical disclosure control; suppressing estimates to avoid any disclosure of personal information